w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 ![ja_zh_fonts](https://user-images.githubusercontent.com/4839211/222422731-8b6f4aff-599c-4326-99f0-b09811428f65.png)

+* <span lang="ja">雪, 刃, 直, 令, 垔</span>
+* <span lang="zh-Hans">雪, 刃, 直, 令, 垔</span>

-This is a problem that affects other languages, besides Japanese and Chinese.
-But language metadata is also needed to support things like hyphenation, voice browser rendering, line breaking behaviour, spell checking, sorting  lists, or formatting values, and so on.
+This is a problem that affects other languages, besides Japanese and Chinese: language metadata is also needed to support things like hyphenation, voice browser rendering, line breaking behaviour, spell checking, sorting  lists, or formatting values, and so on.

 Because a lack of information about direction and language can cause problems for end users, we need to find solutions for the cases that fail.
 That's the aim of the work described here.